+responded to AFT's survey

+are interested in learning

-Figure 4.
+Figure 3.
 Challenges identified by respondents to AFT's spring 2022 survey of Virginia farmers

-The Case for Improving Infrastructure

-Beef markets make a significant contribution to Virginia's thriving agriculture and a large concentration of cattle (127,522 head, according to the 2017 Census of Agriculture) is found in the Rappahannock region.
+The Case for Improving Infrastructure Beef markets make a significant contribution to Virginia's thriving agriculture and a large concentration of cattle (127,522 head, according to the 2017 Census of Agriculture) is found in the Rappahannock region.
 This region is located within a 2-hour drive of 6.2 million people with substantial opportunities for direct retail and other markets.
-Yet, there is only one USDA-inspected slaughter and processing facility in the region.

-the early stages of regenerative agriculture....Yet, to realize the climate mitigation potential associated with the implementation of regenerative agricultural practices and the restoration of our landscapes, 'more than \$700 billion in estimated net capital expenditure over the next 30 years will be needed'."
+Yet, there is only one USDA-inspected slaughter and processing facility in the region. equipment, and/or infrastructure needs that are associated with the adoption of new crops and practices.
+Traditional lending institutions lack the appetite to finance the early stages of regenerative agriculture....Yet, to realize the climate mitigation potential associated with the implementation of regenerative agricultural practices and the restoration of our landscapes, 'more than \$700 billion in estimated net capital expenditure over the next 30 years will be needed'."
 This suggests that, in addition to ensuring that regenerative farmers can access Farm Bill programs, there is a need for alternative models and mechanisms for capital investment, both in individual farms and across agricultural production and supply chains.
 Examples of such mechanisms include the Pennsylvania Farm Vitality Planning Grant program, in which farmers receive funding to work with consultants to create conservation and business plans, and the Massachusetts Farm Viability Enhancement Program, in which a farmer receives technical assistance to create a business plan and is then eligible for significant grant funding to implement their plan.
 Both programs are successful models that have garnered many inquiries from farmers in neighboring states.
 Combining planning efforts with much-needed funding provides farmers with analytical tools to use funds wisely while ensuring that the plans created can be powered by meaningful investments.
 When done well, farm viability programs can yield tremendous impact, strengthening the soundness and resilience of diverse farm operations.
 Future Harvest-a Chesapeake region nonprofit focused on small and mid-scale sustainable farms-has piloted a program with some of these same elements.
 Through their "Pick Your Own Consultant" program, farmers receive funding to consult with experts on a subject of their choosing.
 Many elected to pursue business planning and management goals, further demonstrating the critical need for these services in the region.
 These efforts and others can be replicated and expanded in Virginia.